franeklubi/tie/README.md

 ## Features

-Main features include:
+Main features:
-* it is beginner friendly,
+* it's beginner friendly,
-* has Processing-like API - no need to learn a new framework,
+* has Processing-like API - no need to learn a new framework from the ground up,
-* includes easy image handling
+* provides easy image manipulation,
-* ...
+* it's fun :D

 ## Example